techidaily/site-win11-tips/source/_posts/how-to-enable-disabled-windows-application.md

 1. Right-click on the app icon and select**Run as administrator** .
 2. Click**Yes** if prompted by User Account Control.

  Check if the app launches ad administrator without the error.
-If yes, you can[set the app to always run as administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) to fix the issue.
+If yes, you can [set the app to always run as administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) to fix the issue.
 That said, do this only if you trust the publisher for security reasons.

 ## 4\.
 Repair or Reset the Microsoft Store Apps